Odom John lab news

 Odom John lab research overview

-New drugs are urgently needed to treat malaria, which causes nearly one million deaths per year, mostly very young children.
-We study the basic molecular and cellular biology of the malaria parasite, Plasmodium falciparum, in order to identify new antimalarial drug targets.
+New drugs are urgently needed to treat malaria, which causes nearly 500,000 deaths per year, mostly in very young children.
+We study the basic molecular and cellular biology of the malaria parasite, Plasmodium falciparum, in order to identify new antimalarial drug targets and develop new diagnostics.
 Our primary research goals are to understand the biological functions of specific metabolic pathways in the malaria parasite--that is, to understand what the parasite needs to make, and why it needs to make it.

 We are located on the 6th floor of the McDonnell Pediatric Research Building.